Frozenfire92/Airconsole-Unity-Template/README.md

 A complete template you can use to make AirConsole games with Unity, controller included.

+## About

+This is designed to be a framework or template you can use, copy, and modify to quickly get up and running with Unity and AirConsole.
+The AirConsole "screen" is a Unity project with some common needs implemented.
+The controller is an Ember Octane Typescript app with common controls and communication taken care of

 ## Prerequisites

 - Unity (v?
 2019+?)